mfaizanadnan1903-code/Calculator/README.md

 ## Technologies used

-Python(programming language)
+Python(programming language),
-internal modules(math,statistics)
+internal modules(math,statistics),
-external module(numpy)
+external module(numpy),
-custom scripts
+custom scripts.

+## Learning purpose

+I learned out:
+-How to structure a project
+-How to develop solutions of small problems
+-How to develop small scripts and how to structure it -How to perform data operations based on the concept of matrices -How to effectively develop a solution using external module